hove-io/navitia/documentation/slate/source/includes/welcome.md

 Getting help
 ------------

-All available functions are documented in [integration part](#interface) .
-If you want to go further, there is an OpenAPI/swagger documentation > https://api.navitia.io/v1/schema

 >[Try openAPI / swagger](https://api.navitia.io/v1/schema)

+All available functions are documented in [integration part](#interface).
+If you want to go further, there is an Swagger-openAPI documentation at [https://api.navitia.io/v1/schema](https://api.navitia.io/v1/schema)

 A mailing list is available to ask questions or request [new data](#about_data) integrations: <a href="mailto:navitia@googlegroups.com">navitia@googlegroups.com</a>